hectoresen/http-azure-function-typescript-boilerplate/README.md

 ### Environment Variables

-You can see a list of the environment variables in the .env.dist file Environment variables are added to local.settings.json
+Environment variables are listed in the `.env.dist` file and should be added to `local.settings.json`.

 Example:
 ```